What inner nurturing will help us cultivate good relationships?

 independent eternal towards equanimity

-8) Our nurturing pure consciousness (matar-īśvara) is the eternal Deity within us, that permeates our happiness.
-It is spiritual and separate from the physical, with “no sinews”.
-The indwelling Deity is unblemished, not afflicted with evil, and purifying.
-It is wisdom and sagacity, and takes us towards equanimity and inner peace.
+8) Our nurturing pure consciousness (mātar-īśvara) is the eternal Deity within us (paribhū).
+She is spiritual and separate from the physical, with “no sinews”.
+The indwelling Deity (paribhūḥ) is unblemished and not afflicted with evil.
+She purifies us from festering sores (vraṇāt) and from penetrating hurts (viddhāt).
+She is wisdom and sagacity, She pervades us with happiness, and She takes us towards equanimity and inner peace.
+She is independent (svayam-bhū), and originates from and dwells within our higher self (svayam-bhū).

 andhaṃ tamas praviśanti a-vidyā upāsate